Get a good look at this millennial pink hummus recipe from Joey Skladany. Yes, you read that right — the hummus is pink.

 - 8 pitas (separated and cut into 8 wedges)

 - 1 (15-ounce) can chickpeas, drained, rinsed, and dried

 - 1/4 teaspoon sumac

-- First make the pita chips: Preheat the oven to 375ºF.
+- First, make the pita chips.
+Preheat oven to 375ºF (191ºC).
 In a large bowl, toss the pita wedges with olive oil and season with salt.
 Divide the pita wedges evenly between two baking sheets in a single layer.
 Bake in the oven until crisp, 10 to 12 minutes, rotating the trays halfway through.
 Remove from the oven and let cool.
-Raise the oven temperature to 400ºF.
+Raise the oven temperature to 400ºF (204ºC).

-- Meanwhile, make the hummus: In a medium saucepot, add the chickpeas, baking soda, 1 garlic clove, and bay leaf.
+- Meanwhile, make the hummus.
+In a medium sauce pot, add chickpeas, baking soda, a garlic clove, and a bay leaf.
 Cover the chickpeas with water and bring to a boil over high heat.
 Reduce the heat to medium and continue to boil for 15 to 20 minutes until the chickpeas begin to break down and the skins loosen.
 Drain the chickpeas, discard the garlic and bay leaf.
 Set aside.

 - Whiz it up.
 In the carafe of a blender, combine the lemon juice, remaining garlic clove, roasted beet, and a generous pinch of salt and pepper.
 Process until the garlic and beet are finely chopped.
 Add the tahini and cumin to the blender, and process to combine.
 Add the drained chickpeas and blend until smooth.
 If the mixture becomes too thick, add a few tablespoons of water.
 With the blender running on low, drizzle in the olive oil.
 Taste and adjust the seasoning.